Pitlochry Station Bookshop: Charities

 In 2017, the bookshop's work for charity was recognised when it was awarded the title of ‘Voluntary Fundraising Group of the Year’ by the Chartered Institute of Fundraising Scotland.
 The following year, it reached a milestone of £250,000 raised for charity.
 By 2021, the total amount raised by the bookshop exceeded £350,000.
 One of the bookshop's charities, CHAS, celebrated acceptance of its share with a special award ceremony held in Pitlochry.

-Supporters

-The efforts of the bookshop team are, in turn, supported by both local and national organisations.
-These are: